San Felipe incident (1596): Interview and reaction

 Chōsokabe Motochika's recommendation proved to be of dubious faith, as Mashita Nagamori saw profit to be made from the situation, and advised Hideyoshi to keep the cargo for the court treasury.
 The Jesuits caught wind of the matter and offered to intercede on behalf of the Spanish crew, suggesting the services of another of the five commissioners, the Christian sympathiser Maeda Gen'i; but the Franciscan commissary in Kyoto, Pedro Bautista, refused.
 By the time Maeda Gen'i was contacted, Mashita Nagamori was already on his way to the wreck and Maeda could do no more than to write a letter to his colleague urging leniency.

 When Nagamori reached Tosa, he asked for a monetary bribe from the Spaniards; failing that, he set about loading San Felipes freight onto a hundred Japanese boats to ship to Kyoto.
 While this was going on, Nagamori acquainted himself with the Spaniards, who entertained him with music and games and a show of fencing.
 He then asked Pilot Major Francisco de Olandia where they came from and how they came to Japan.
 At this point Olandia produced a map showing the extent of the Spanish colonial empire, and insinuated that Spain gained its empire by first converting native populations to Christianity with missionaries and then sending in conquistadors to join the newly converted in an invasion of conquest.
 Nagamori then inquired about the relationship between Spain and Portugal, and was indignant when the pilot and the ensign of the ship both replied that the two empires shared one king (the Jesuits had long explained to the Japanese that the two countries were different and separate).

 This exchange was duly reported to Hideyoshi, who reacted with fury.
-The pilot's revelation was a confirmation of Hideyoshi's suspicions of Christian "fifth columnists" in Japan, which had been fanned by his anti-Christian retainers.
+The pilot's revelation was a confirmation of Hideyoshi's suspicions of Christians as "fifth columnists" in Japan, which had been fanned by his anti-Christian retainers.
 He responded quickly, ordering all the missionaries in Japan to be rounded up.
 Ishida Mitsunari, first among the five commissioners under Hideyoshi, clarified that Hideyoshi's order was directed towards the Franciscans that openly violated his 1587 edict – the Jesuits, who were discreet in their preaching, were excluded.
 In the end, 26 Catholics – six Franciscan friars, 17 Japanese Franciscan tertiaries, and three Japanese Jesuits included by mistake – were paraded from Kyoto to Nagasaki, where they were crucified on a hill on February 5, 1597.
 A passenger of San Felipe, the friar Philip of Jesus, was among the martyrs.

+Discussion on the cause of the incident

+Some studies do not support the notion of a Christian fifth column, as it lacks corroboration from primary sources.
+Given that the actual charge was one of lèse-majesté, rather than a formal prosecution for conspiring to undermine state security—and that the punishment appears directed at reinforcing sovereign authority rather than eradicating Christian missionaries—it may have been exactly what it claimed to be.
+Furthermore, competing explanations regarding the Franciscans’ cargo appear more consistent with the absence of primary source testimony.